frogman3000/contracts/readme.md

 # Contracts2.py

 ## Overview
-`contracts2.py` is a Python script designed to manage and process contracts efficiently.
+`contracts2.py` is a Python script designed to create synthetic contracts efficiently.
 This script includes functionalities for creating, updating, and validating contract data.

+This was used to feed into Bedrock KB for testing RAG and performance.

 ## Features
 - Create new contracts